CastellanR/ecommerce-mern/README.md

-# Ecommerce using MERN stack and Golang
+# Ecommerce based on microservices architecture with Golang and Typescript as main languages

 ## Backend technologies